 Pay your respects to hipsters of yore who settled Northcote with the requisite cafes, bars and boutiques, and to the fortunes of town planning that afforded Ruckers Hill its unparalleled city views.

-There's a decidedly arty vibe around Northcote, whether you're cruising the Westgarth strip, heading up Ruckers Hill to High Street or occupying a patch of St Georges Road.
+There's a decidedly arty vibe around Northcote, whether you're wandering the Westgarth strip or heading up Ruckers Hill to High Street.

-Check out the latest exhibitions at indie galleries, catch a flick at the beautiful Westgarth Cinema, and see in your tomorrows with a night of high profile or emerging bands at the Northcote Social Club and anything-goes acts at Open Studio and 303.
+Check out the latest exhibitions at indie galleries, catch a flick at the 1920s Westgarth Cinema, and see in your tomorrows with a night of high-profile and emerging bands at Northcote Social Club, revamped Northcote Theatre, Croxton Bandroom, or anything-goes acts at Open Studio and 303.

 Shopping the strips

 It's hard not to open your wallet in Northcote's boutiques.
 I Dream a Highway and Green Horse can outfit you head to toe, and Obus fulfils the cool quota with locally designed fashion.